-The information collected by cookies is stored in the user's browser.
-However, in technical terms, it cannot be guaranteed that 100% of a user's specific settings regarding the acceptance of cookies will be met.
-Third-party cookie settings are beyond Montepino's control, as they are programmed through web plug-ins which we are unable to operate.
+The information collected by cookies is stored in the User's browser.
+However, in technical terms, it cannot be guaranteed that 100% of the User's specific settings regarding the acceptance of cookies will be met.
+Third-party cookie settings are beyond Montepino's control as they are programmed through web plug-ins which we are unable to operate.

 In some cases, cookies need to be installed to ensure that your browser does not forget your decision not to accept cookies.

 Some services provided on the Montepino website may contain links to third-party applications, services, tools and websites, which you can use in conjunction with third-party applications, services, tools and websites which are in no way affiliated with Montepino, such as YouTube, Facebook, Instagram, LinkedIn, Flickr, Twitter and Google+.

 Montepino is not responsible for the security nor the transparency of information regarding privacy provided to users through third parties.